nsg-ethz/mini_internet_api/orchestration_platform/chaos_monkey/README.md

 Unrolling: Most events will be undone after some amount of time.
 Exceptions to this are changing the OSPF weight, changing a link's bandwidth, and changing a link's delay.

+The durations of these events is designed to be configurable through the global variables in the beginning of the script.

 ## Usage
 ```
 python3 script.py [-h] [--api-url API_URL] [--seed SEED]